 Do You Know What Happened In The News This Week?

-Authorities are investigating connections between the Brussels and Paris attacks, comedian Garry Shandling died, and there was a surprising twist in the Apple versus FBI saga.
+The Panama Papers named dozens of global figures tied to offshore accounts, Wisconsin's primary was one for the underdogs, and Villanova had a buzzer-beating finish to win the NCAA championship.
 Take the BuzzFeed News quiz, made from stories featured in the BuzzFeed News app and the BuzzFeed News newsletter this week.

 -